top of page

 Established by the Washington State Legislature in 1989, the Trust Land Transfer (TLT) program allows the Washington State Department of Natural Resources (DNR) to reposition state trust lands to better serve trust beneficiaries and the people of Washington.

 Through TLT, in order to permanently conserve a parcel, DNR transfers these areas out of trust status to DNR’s Natural Areas Program, another public agency, or a Tribe.
 DNR then purchases replacement land that can earn long-term, sustainable revenue for the affected trust(s).
 In some cases impacted counties may be able to obtain some of the value upfront in cash rather than all of it in replacement land.
+TLT is funded by the Washington State Legislature.

 Current Status